xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/makentp.1.rst

 \ **-a|-**\ **-all**\

  Setup NTP servers for both management node and the service node.
+If management node is \ *ntpservers*\ , the sync timer for the service node will be delayed until management node timer is synced.
+Recommand to use the  \ **setupntp**\  postscript to set up NTP server for service nodes.